 Considerable research has been carried out in recent years which suggest that recycled slate can be applied to a wider range of concrete and road aggregate applications as well as the traditional use as bulk foundation fill.
-Although there still appears to be some market resistance to such uses in such areas, other comsumers have turned to slate as a means of meeting their own policies to utilise more recycled materials.
+Although there still appears to be some market resistance to such uses in such areas, other consumers have turned to slate as a means of meeting their own policies to utilise more recycled materials.
 The introduction of the Levy in particular has resulted in slate waste becoming a dominant aggregate source in N W Wales and apparently displacing conventional primary aggregate in significant parts of this area (the evidence is not clear as trends over recent years also reflect a significant decline in major road building).
 Beyond that, transport costs and logistics infrastructure inhibit further expansion.

 Several studies for improving or introducing new rail connections to move material to more distant markets have been carried out.
 The capital investment required would be considerable but could in part be grant aided.
 Discussions on the capacity of particular track/routes and the degree to which improvements are necessary were continuing in 2007.
 Some waste slate material is now being taken by sea (without grant aid for facilities) into Liverpool and Manchester.
+Locally there are some important issues relating to road transport of slate through small communities or possible through the National Park.
+The need to protect historic landscapes is likely to be of increasing concern as such areas become formally designated.